GoodStartLabs/AI_Diplomacy/diplomacy/README_MAPS.txt

 Specifying Army and Fleet Restrictions
 ===========================
 This directive is case-sensitive.
-Army and fleet restrictions are specifyied by use of upper- and lower-case as described below.
+Army and fleet restrictions are specified by use of upper- and lower-case as described below.
 Everything must be in upper-case except the following:

 The abbreviation for any COAST location that a fleet cannot occupy must be listed entirely in